-One immediate task is to recognise and somehow deal with the variation in θ , which is typically referred to as the 'heterogeneity problem' in the literature.
-The obvious way is to define a parameter of interest in a way that corresponds to something we want to know for policy evaluation-perhaps the average effect on poverty over some group of cities and then devise an appropriate estimation strategy.
-However, this step is often skipped in practice, perhaps because of a mistaken belief that (5) is a structural equation in which θ is a constant, so that the analysis can go immediately to the choice of instrument Z, over which a great deal of imagination is often exercised.
-As in the traditional model, the instrument is selected to satisfy two criteria, that it be correlated with R_c and uncorrelated with v_a.
-Of course, if heterogeneity is indeed present the probability limit of the IV estimator will in general depend on the choice of instrument (Heckman 1997).
-Such a procedure is the opposite of standard statistical practice, in which a parameter of interest is defined first, followed by an estimator that delivers that parameter.
-Instead, we have a procedure in which the choice of the instrument, which is guided by criteria designed for a different situation, is implicitly allowed to determine the parameter of interest.
-This goes beyond the old story of looking at an object where the light is strong enough to see; rather, we have control over the light, but choose to let it fall where it may, and then proclaim that whatever it illuminates is what we were looking for all along.
+One immediate task is to recognize and somehow deal with the variation in θ , which is typically referred to as the "heterogeneity problem" in the literature.
+The obvious way is to define a parameter of interest in a way that corresponds to something we want to know for policy evaluation-perhaps the average effect on poverty over some group of cities-and then devise an appropriate estimation strategy.
+However, this step is often skipped in practice, perhaps because of a mistaken belief that the "main equation" (5) is a structural equation in which θ is a constant, so that the analysis can go immediately to the choice of instrument Z, over which a great deal of imagination and ingenuity is often exercised.
+Such ingenuity is often needed because it is difficult simultaneously to satisfy both of the standard criteria required for an instrument, that it be correlated with R_c and uncorrelated with v_c .
+However, if heterogeneity is indeed present, even satisfying the standard criteria is not sufficient to prevent the probability limit of the IV estimator depending on the choice of instrument (Heckman 1997).
+Without explicit prior consideration of the effect of the instrument choice on the parameter being estimated, such a procedure is effectively the opposite of standard statistical practice in which a parameter of interest is defined first, followed by an estimator that delivers that parameter.
+Instead, we have a procedure in which the choice of the instrument, which is guided by criteria designed for a situation in which there is no heterogeneity, is implicitly allowed to determine the parameter of interest.
+This goes beyond the old story of looking for an object where the light is strong enough to see; rather, we have at least some control over the light but choose to let it fall where it may and then proclaim that whatever it illuminates is what we were looking for all along.

-Recent econometric analysis has given us a more precise characterisation of what we can expect from such a method.
-In the railway example, where the instrument is the designation of a city as belonging to the 'special infrastructure zone', the probability limit of the IV estimator is the average of poverty reduction effects over those cities that were induced to construct a railway station by being so designated.
-This average is known as the 'local average treatment effect' (LATE), and its recovery by IV estimation requires a number of non-trivial conditions including, for example, that no cities where a railway station would have been constructed are perverse enough to be actually deterred from doing so by the positive designation (see Angrist and Imbens 1994, who established the LATE theorem).
-The LATE may, or may not, be a parameter of interest to the World Bank or the Chinese government and in general there is no reason to suppose that it will be.
-For example, the parameter estimated will typically not be the average poverty reduction effect over the designated cities, nor the average effect over all cities.
+Recent econometric analysis has given us a more precise characterization of what we can expect from such a method.
+In the railway example, where the instrument is the designation of a city as belonging to the "special infrastructure zone," the probability limit of the IV estimator is the average of poverty reduction effects over those cities who were induced to construct a railway station by being so designated.
+This average is known as the "local average treatment effect" (LATE) and its recovery by IV estimation requires a number of nontrivial conditions, including, for example, that no cities who would have constructed a railway station are perverse enough to be actually deterred from doing so by the positive designation (see Guido W. Imbens and Joshua D. Angrist 1994, who established the LATE theorem).
+The LATE may or may not be a parameter of interest to the World Bank or the Chinese government and, in general, there is no reason to suppose that it will be.
+For example, the parameter estimated will typically not be the average poverty reduction effect over the designated cities, nor will it be the average effect over all cities.